Desire

 Debut album.
 Nocturnal ride through synth wave.

-Desire contrast futuristic, synth-drenched disco with the nostalgia of valley girl vocal stylings to great effect.
+Desire contrast futuristic, synth-drenched disco with the intrinsic nostalgia of valley girl vocal stylings to great effect.
 Their story, however, starts long before they formed in 2009 on the cobblestone streets of Montreal.
 It all began with an ambitious young musician called John Padgett, who would later rebrand himself as the dazzling Johnny Jewel: record producer, label supremo and a concurrent member of three separate bands — one of which was Desire.

 "The label name was my idea.
 I’m fucking Italian!
 It’s weird seeing a non-Italian running a label called ‘Italians Do It Better."